Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/07-non-blocking-communication.md

 - Understand the advantages and disadvantages of non-blocking communication
 - Know how to use non-blocking communication functions
 keypoints:
-- Non-blocking communication can lead to performance improvements over blocking communication
+- Non-blocking communication often leads to performance improvements compared to blocking communication
 - However, it is usually more difficult to use non-blocking communication
+- Most blocking communication operations have a non-blocking variant
+- We have to wait for a communication to finish using `MPI_Wait()` (or `MPI_Test()`) otherwise we will encounter strange behaviour
 ---

 In the previous episodes, we learnt how to send messages between two ranks or collectively to multiple ranks.
 In both